 - Is it a combination of all of these factors or others?

-These are legitimate fears.
-In an effort to help ease those fears, I will attempt to provide guidance.
+These are legitimate concerns.
+In an effort to help ease them, I will attempt to provide guidance in navigating these concerns.
 I cannot give you a roadmap that will pinpoint the exact software for your business because every business is different with unique circumstances.
 Let’s remember that no one software system fits every person or company.
+Also, all guidance in this blog series is based on my time in the industry helping companies manage the onboarding process.
+That being said, these steps are only suggestions because, depending on your business, parts of steps could move or merge.

-Over the course of this blog series, we’ll discuss the strategy for finding the right software system for your team and company.
-Throughout the process, it is advisable to record your information somewhere, such as a Google Sheets or Microsoft Excel spreadsheet.
-These options make sorting the information quicker and easier.
-When you create the matrix, list software solutions providers down the y-axis and your requirements across the x-axis.
-Additionally, break your groupings into essential, conditional, and nice-to-have features (You’ll see these distinctions in Step 2, so be ready.).
-This will allow you to track left to right, up to down the best and most appropriate options for your company.
+Over the course of this blog series, I’ll discuss steps for finding the right software system for your team and company.
+Throughout the strategy, it is advisable to record your information in matrix format somewhere, such as a Google Sheets or Microsoft Excel spreadsheet.
+Using one of these options will make sorting the information quicker and easier.
+When you create the matrix, I would advise you to list software solutions providers down the y-axis and your requirements across the x-axis.
+Additionally, break your groupings into essential, conditional, and nice-to-have features (You will see these distinctions in Step 2, so be ready.).
+This could allow you to track left to right, up to down the best and most appropriate options for your company.

 - Know Your Objective